malept/thermite/README.md

   end
   ```

-Run `rake -T` to view all of the available tasks in the `thermite` namespace.
+Run `rake -T thermite` to view all of the available tasks in the `thermite` namespace.

 ### Configuration